-The funding amount will be determined on successful recruitment and included in the Funding Agreement.
+The funding amount will be determined on successful recruitment.
 It will be adjusted in accordance with changes to the applicable award rates of pay as approved by the Industrial Relations Commission of New South Wales.

-For further information regarding the level of wages that will be funded under the Program, refer to Schedule 1 of the Program Guidelines.
+For further information regarding the level of wages that will be funded under the Program, refer to Schedule 1 of the Program Guidelines - Apprentice, Trainee and Cadets wages table.

-Funding of wages is for the nominal term of the apprenticeship, traineeship or cadetship, unless completed early or in the event of the employment agreement being terminated before completion.
+Funding of wages is for the nominal term of the apprenticeship unless completed early or in the event of employment being terminated before completion.

-Funding allocation is predicated on the successful completion of each element of the apprenticeship, traineeship or cadetship.
-This allows for the maximum number of new roles to be created within the funding budget.
+Funding allocation is predicated on the successful completion of each element of the apprenticeship.
+This allows for the maximum number of new roles to be created within the program funding.
 See section 16 for information on changes in circumstances.